CurrencyCloud/currencycloud-net/README.md

     OrderAscDesc = FindParameters.OrderDirection.Asc
 };

 var beneficiaries = await client.FindBeneficiariesAsync(beneficiary);
 ```

 ## Asynchrony
 Every API function is an asynchronous non-blocking operation implementing the Task-based Asynchronous Pattern.

 ## On Behalf Of
 Some API calls can be executed on behalf of another user (e.g. someone who has a sub-account with the logged in user).
 To achieve this, the `optional` argument of the SDK function should include `OnBehalfOf` parameter with a value of corresponding contact id:
-`OnBehalfOf(string id, Func<Task> function)` method is used to run a bunch of API calls for the given contact id:
+`OnBehalfOf(string id, Func<Task> function)` method is used to run many API calls for the given contact id:
 ```
 CurrencyCloud.Client client = new CurrencyCloud.Client();